 55-56 Chamber Street is a development project by Marldon in London to create new office and hotel accommodation.
 The project is situated between a new development (31-33 Prescot Street and 99 Mansell Street) and the existing De Mazenod House at 62 Chamber Street, and currently comprises a disused railway siding and arch (site shown above).
 The proposal is to demolish the railway siding and arch and to construct a new 11 storey building, with basement, to create the new mixed space.
-Since 1968 Marldon has been building a reputation for expertise and excellence in the London property market and have established themselves as leading design and build specialists, providing residential and commercial developments, sales, lettings and serviced apartments.
+Since 1968 Marldon has been building a reputation for expertise and excellence in the London property market.
+They have established themselves as leading design and build specialists, providing residential and commercial developments, sales, lettings and serviced apartments.

 Lessons and Next Steps:

-ADW also carried out a life cycle costing analysis over a 60 year period which included estimates for initial construction, major replacements, maintenance and operation for the proposed office and hotel.
+ADW also carried out a life cycle costing analysis over a 60-year period.
+This included estimates for initial construction, major replacements, maintenance and operation for the proposed office and hotel.